miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added emergency doorcode and fixed laser beams error after loading.
 Made Barabus leave with you and not be breaking out all on his own.
 Improved cross guy timeout, test timing, door speed and ignitions.
+Made CDC guy at Fu Syndicate unbiteable like the others downtown.

 Glaze:
 +Restored XP for stealth killing Johnny and made guards fight back.